 Many students are leaders without the formal title.
 Leadership is experienced through service to others in:

-- involvement in our many social justice programs
+- involvement in our many social justice programs; and

 - helping to organise Founder’s Day or Mission Action Day.